Archive for the ‘Organic’ Category

 WHOLE FOODS MARKET Lake Grove Grand Opening

-After waiting ten long years, Whole Foods Market: Natural and Organic Grocery has finally made its way to Long Island’s Suffolk County!
+After waiting ten long years, Whole Foods Market: Natural and Organic Grocery has finally made its way to Long Island’s New York’s Suffolk County!
 I repeatedly called the Northeast regional office and spoke with the real estate manager in charge, requesting they come to the area and suggested available retail locations that I would pass in my local travels.
 And it’s finally here!
 I commend them for listening to their customers.
-After shopping at Whole Foods in Manhattan, Pennsylvania and New Jersey and becoming accustomed to their nutritious and tasty selections, natural products and knowledgeable team members, I was so disappointed to find that there wasn’t one in Suffolk County, but now the wait is over.
+After shopping at Whole Foods in Manhattan, Pennsylvania, and New Jersey and becoming accustomed to their nutritious and tasty selections, all-natural/organic food selection, all-natural bath & body products, all-natural household cleaners and knowledgeable team members, I was so disappointed to find that there wasn’t one in Suffolk County New York, but now the wait is over.
 If you like non-genetically modified, organic, all-natural foods and haven’t been to a Whole Foods Market yet, go check it out.
-The Lake Grove Commons store is opening on March 17th, and is located at 120 New Moriches Road in Lake Grove, NY 11755.
+The Lake Grove Commons store is opening on March 17th, 2010 and is located at 120 New Moriches Road in Lake Grove, NY 11755.
+Enjoy al :)